danielharrell/open-eyes-lect-2017-18/Open.md

 taken this way, unless it *is*, somehow, a matter of fact?

-This passage thus suggests that the limit in arguments against openness is that they are arguments, then, against a fact.
+This passage thus suggests that the limit in arguments against openness is that they are arguments, finally, against a fact.
 They suppose that something present, perhaps even ever-present, might not be possible, and then crown this mistake by deeming it impossible.
-Or to speak more generously of such arguments, if indeed they are arguments against a fact: our wonder at the word "open" should not be dispelled by them, but deepened.
+Or to speak more generously of such arguments, if they are arguments, indeed, against a fact: our wonder at the word "open" should not be dispelled by them, but deepened.
 And one way to acknowledge this, I think, is to recast our question in wonder.
 For what